EVPN-VXLAN Configuration

 Physical Topology Overview

-The diagram below illustrates the physical links and hardware that comprise the primary data center.
-AFC is used to configure a routed underlay and EVPN-VXLAN overlay for the topology.
+The diagram below illustrates the physical links and hardware that comprise the primary data center in this guide.
+Fabric Composer is used to configure a routed underlay and EVPN-VXLAN overlay for the topology.

-- Switch discovery: Discover and inventory data center switches in Aruba Fabric Composer.
+- Switch discovery: Discover and inventory data center switches in Fabric Composer.

-- AFC Fabric creation: Define the logical construct within AFC that identifies a fabric.
+- Fabric Composer fabric creation: Define the logical construct that identifies a fabric within Fabric Composer.

 - Switch assignment: Assign roles to fabric switches.